aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 <br>
 - A record is a special type of data-oriented class in which the compiler inserts boilerplate code for you.
 - The compiler inserts useful implementations of the Object methods equals(), hashCode(), and toString().
-- it creates a constructor for you with the parameters in the same order in which they appear in the record declaration.
+- It creates a constructor for you with the parameters in the same order in which they appear in the record declaration.
 - For each field, it also creates an accessor as the field name, plus a set of parentheses.
 Unlike traditional POJOs or JavaBeans, the methods don’t have the prefix get or is .
 <br>